naccdata/data-platform-demos/README.md

 ## About the demos

-The goal of these demos is to provide examples for people who are familiar with developing software.
+These demos are meant to provide examples for people who are familiar with developing software.

 If you are looking for solutions that run on the command-line, it is possible to use the [Flywheel CLI tool](https://docs.flywheel.io/CLI/) for uploading and downloading data.
-There are some scenarios (pulling participant identifiers, or QC errors) that still require some scripting.
+There are some tasks (pulling participant identifiers and file upload errors) that cannot be done with the CLI, but are supported by the ADRC portals.
+Otherwise, the code here could be adapted to use in Jupyter notebooks or command line scripts.

-Please ask for help if something is unclear or you are having difficulty.
+Please ask for help if something is unclear.

 ## Setting up demo environment